larryhastings/big/README.md

   linebreak (`\n`) or a carriage return (`\r`).
 (Python's "universal newlines" support should mean you won't normally see carriage returns here... unless you specifically permit them.)
+  If the file ends with a comment *without* a newline, you'll see the `open='#'` yield, followed by a yield where the text is the body of the comment, and the open, close, and change fields are all the empty string.

 See also `python_delimiters_version`.